cangzihan/cv-meter/README.md

 ```

 #### In the third Linux terminal:
-1. Solve the cv_bridge problem in Ros melodic python3 environment.
+- 1. Solve the cv_bridge problem in Ros melodic python3 environment.

 I refer to this blog：https://blog.csdn.net/weixin_42675603/article/details/107785376
 ```
 cd ~/catkin_ws/src/cv-meter/scripts          # Your ROS workspace
-chmod a+x _setup_util.py
 source setup.bash --extend
 ```

-2.run the YOLO v4 node：
+- 2.run the YOLO v4 node：

-download the model data file(avaliable later)
+download my model data file(avaliable later)

-change the path from scripts/yolo.py to your model data file's path.
+If your ROS workspace is not 【~/catkin_ws】, change the path from scripts/yolo.py to your path.
 ```
 rosrun cv-meter Kinect2_yolo.py
 ```